 Perhaps the most fascinating Namibian lions are the desert-adapted lions, which occur in the remote Kaokoland/Damaraland region of the northwest, an area of sand dunes and sparse vegetation, wedged between Etosha and the barren Skeleton Coast.
 These formidable lions eke out a living despite the harsh landscape, low prey density and conflicts with farmers.

 The best time to view the desert-adapted lions is during the dry winter season (June to October).
-During this time, they can often be found hunting around the sparse water sources or lazing about in the open, soaking up the morning sun.
+During this time, they can be found hunting around the sparse water sources or lazing about in the open, soaking up the morning sun.

 5. Luangwa Valley, Zambia

-The Luangwa Valley is the birthplace of African walking safaris; a very special wildlife experience for any safari enthusiast.
+The Luangwa Valley is the birthplace of African walking safaris – a very special wildlife experience for any safari enthusiast.
 Encountering wild lions whilst on foot with an experienced guide is one of Africa’s quintessential safari experiences.

 6. Hwange National Park, Zimbabwe

 Hwange hosts a large population of lions and prey species – including large herds of buffalo, a favourite item on the menu.
-Zimbabwe’s largest national park offers excellent lion habitat – including grass plains, deciduous woodlands and thorn savannah, and the network of waterholes provide good positioning for tourists wishing to experience a lion kill.
+Zimbabwe’s largest national park offers excellent lion habitat – including grass plains, deciduous woodlands and thorn savannah, and the network of waterholes provides good positioning for tourists wishing to experience a lion kill.
 Just a short drive from Victoria Falls, Hwange is a convenient add-on to your southern African safari.

 For accommodation options at the best prices visit our collection of camps and lodges: private travel & conservation club.
 If you are not yet a member, see how to JOIN below this story.